Lombiq/GitHub-Actions/Docs/Actions.md

-# Composite GitHub Actions actions informations and advices asdfasdflol
+# Composite GitHub Actions actions

 These actions can be invoked from a step in any other repository's workflow.
 They're utilized by [our reusable workflows](Workflows.md).